Linear Inequalities in Two Variables Explained: Definition, Examples, Practice & Video Lessons

-Understanding solutions to linear inequalities in two variables builds on the concept of ordered pairs as solutions to two-variable equations.
-An ordered pair, written as (x, y), is a solution to an equation if substituting the values of x and y into the equation results in a true statement.
-For example, if plugging in (4, -1) into an equation yields a true equality like 5 = 5, then that ordered pair lies on the line represented by the equation.
+Understanding solutions to two-variable linear inequalities builds on the concept of ordered pairs that satisfy two-variable equations.
+An ordered pair (x, y) is a solution to an equation if substituting x and y into the equation results in a true statement.
+For example, if plugging in (4, -1) into an equation yields a true equality like 5 = 5, then that point lies on the line represented by the equation.

-When dealing with linear inequalities, the process is similar but with an important difference.
+When dealing with linear inequalities in two variables, the approach is similar but with key differences.
 Instead of an equation like ax + by = c, inequalities take the form ax + by < c, ax + by ≤ c, ax + by > c, or ax + by ≥ c.
-To determine if an ordered pair is a solution to the inequality, substitute the x and y values into the inequality.
-If the resulting statement is true, then the ordered pair is a solution.
+To determine if an ordered pair is a solution, substitute the values of x and y into the inequality.
+If the inequality holds true, the point is a solution; if not, it is not.

 For instance, consider the inequality 2x + 3y < 5.
 Testing the point (-1, 0) involves calculating: